Let’s look at how Bhakkar candidate profiling can help you recruit the right people.

-Is there such a thing as bad personality profiling?
+Is there such a thing as bad candidate profiling?

-There is a common misconception that employers should be avoiding specific personality profiles because these are fundamentally “bad”.
+There is a common misconception that employers should avoid specific personality profiles because these are fundamentally “bad”.
 This is a myth spread by consultants over many years to scare recruiters into hiring them.